 If you’re a fan of this type of design, you’ll love the alternative Blackout version of the headset, in particular, featuring an all-black exterior.

 We don’t normally gush this much over the color of a headset, but the Cloud Alpha S deserves all the praise for managing to seamlessly blend form and function into one gorgeous whole.

 On the earcups, you’ll find two holes – one for the detachable microphone and the other for the 3.5mm cable, both of which we’ll discuss further down below.
-In addition to this, both earcups also feature a nifty bass slider that gives the driver either more or less space to reverberate, depending on whether you keep it opened or closed.
+In addition, both earcups also feature a nifty bass slider that gives the driver more or less space to reverberate, depending on whether you keep it opened or closed.

 One of the outstanding features of the original Cloud Alpha was the comfort it provided, and the Cloud Alpha S is no different.
 This headset simply has a way of resting on your head without ever pressing too hard on it.
-It’s lightweight enough despite not being all-plastic; it clamps with just the right amount of force; and it can be made to fit just about any head.
+It’s lightweight enough despite not being all plastic; it clamps with just the right amount of force and can be made to fit just about any head.

-Also, the padding is of course superb.
+Also, the padding is, of course, superb.
 The padding on the headband makes it so that the headset never feels too heavy or uncomfortable.
-As for the ear cushions, you get two pairs to choose from – ones are foam and the others fake leather.
+As for the ear cushions, you get two pairs to choose from – one is foam, and the other is fake leather.

 Both pairs are incredibly soft, but the leather one helps contain the bass while the foam one helps reduce ear sweating.
-The option to choose is certainly appreciated, but the process of actually swapping the ear cushions is incredibly tedious and not something we can see anyone doing regularly.
+The option to choose is certainly appreciated, but the process of actually swapping the ear cushions is incredibly tedious and not something we can see anyone regularly doing.

 Regardless, even if you were to never change the ear cushions once you settled on the ones that suit your better, we have to give HyperX props for including such an option.